whokartikgambhir/whokartikgambhir/README.md

 I'm a **Senior Software Engineer** at [Nagarro](https://www.nagarro.com/), delivering robust backend systems and scalable cloud-native applications.

-With more then **3.5+ years** of experience, I specialize in building distributed systems, developer tools, onboarding workflows and internal platforms.
+With more than **3.5+ years** of experience, I specialize in building distributed systems, developer tools, onboarding workflows and internal platforms.

 - 🧠 Strong in architecture, fast in delivery and mindful of scale.
 - ⚙️ I enjoy tackling real business challenges with clean, performant code.
-- 🚀 Tech that runs fast and makes sense - that’s what I build.
+- 🚀 Tech that runs fast and makes sense — that’s what I build.

 I believe great software solves real problems and empowers people.
 I build fast, think big and ship smart.